lab11/SensEye-2/readme.md

     git update-index --no-assume-unchanged constraint/senseye_constraints.pdc
     git update-index --no-assume-unchanged Emcraft_Firmware/u-boot.hex

-(Note: these stop git from noticing changes in the libero files.
-If you want to commit changes, you will need to --no-assume-unchanged all those files, and then commit.)
+**Note**: these stop git from noticing changes in the libero files.
+If you want to commit changes, you will need to --no-assume-unchanged all those files, and then commit.

 ### Libero Project
-1. Open senseye.prjx (you will get errors: "Unable to find..."")
+1. Open `senseye.prjx` (you will get errors: "Unable to find..."")

 2. Double click TOPLEVEL in the Design Hierarchy area to open it in the main window

 3. Double click MSS\_CORE3\_MSS\_0 to open it in a new tab
     1. Double click the ENVM block
-    2. Right click the first client listed and select modify client.
+    2. Right click the first client listed and select Modify Client.
-    3. Change the location of the memory file to your_SensEye-2_location\SensEye-2\software\smartfusion\Emcraft_Firmware\u-boot.hex .
+    3. Change the location of the memory file to `your_SensEye-2_location\SensEye-2\software\smartfusion\Emcraft_Firmware\u-boot.hex`.
     4. Click the Generate Component button in the main window (yellow cylinder with gear).

 4. Go to TOPLEVEL tab